runemadsen/xvfbbuildpack/readme.md

 # Heroku xvfb buildpack

-This is a simple repo that demonstrates how to run (the right now very hacky) custom binary of Xvfb on Heroky.
+This is a simple repo that demonstrates how to run (the right now very hacky) custom binary of Xvfb on Heroku.
 Thanks to @jallwine for solving this!

 First grab this repo, and create an app on Heroku.
 We also set the PATH to the folder where the custom libs will be downloaded.